Snooz82/robotframework-datadriver/Readme.rst

 data file may be .csv , .xls or .xlsx files.

 Data Driver is also able to cooperate with Microsoft PICT.
-An Open Source Windows tool for data combination testing.
+An Open Source tool for data combination testing.
 Pict is able to generate data combinations based on textual model definitions. https://github.com/Microsoft/pict